-Gundersen Lutheran requires that the Research Committee review all proposed research protocols* to ensure that the study design is scientifically sound.
+Gundersen Health System requires that the Research Committee review all proposed research protocols* to ensure that the study design is scientifically sound.
 Research Committee usually meets on the first and third Wednesdays of each month.
 In order to be put on the agenda, the following materials must be submitted to the Institutional Review Board (IRB) Coordinator at least one week before the meeting at which you intend to present your prospective protocol:

 - a completed IRB questionnaire